minorua/Qgis2threejs/docs/source/Tutorial.rst

 Open the QGIS plugin dialog (``Plugins > Manage and install plugins...``), and then install Qgis2threejs plugin.

-.. hint:: You need help?
+.. hint:: Need help?
 See the `10.1.2.
 Installing New Plugins`__ section of the QGIS training manual.

 __ http://docs.qgis.org/2.8/en/docs/training_manual/qgis_plugins/fetching_plugins.html#basic-fa-installing-new-plugins